hyosung11/Launch-School/Courses/JS120/Lesson-3-Object-Creation-Patterns/notes.md

 The topics covered by this lesson are at the heart of OOP in JavaScript.
 Prototype-based object-orientation is not a straightforward concept to grasp, and it takes time to get used to this way of thinking.
 Take it slow, read the assignment multiple times, and be sure to work through all the practice problems to let the concepts sink in.
 Let's start!

-## 2. Review - OOP Principles: Encapsulation
+## Assignment 2.
+Review - OOP Principles: Encapsulation

 In the previous course, we dealt mostly with procedural programming where we have data stored in a bunch of variables, and functions that operate on this data.
 As the program grows, so does the complexity and, before you know it, you end up with functions all throughout the code split up from the data that they operate on.